 Briscoe et al. (2021) Dynamic Thermal Corridor May Connect Endangered Loggerhead Sea Turtles Across the Pacific Ocean.
 Frontiers in Marine Science.

 The video below shows how we released satellite tagged Juvenile turtles from a Taiheiyo Ferry into the Kuroshio Current off the coast of Japan.
 Over a number of years, we released 197 satellite tagged juvenile loggerhead turtles in order to study their movements in the Central North Pacific Ocean.
 The first cohort of 25 satellite tagged juvenile loggerhead turtles will be transported and released from a car carrier vessel that travels from Japan to the Americas.
 Masanori Kurita, Diector of the Port of Nagoya Public Aquarium has enlisted the help of a company that has a ship that can deliver our turtles to a region much closer to what we think might be the area where the “thermal corridor” exists.
 Mr. Kurita was able to tour one of the ships and take pictures of the important aspects of the ship as it relates to the release of our tagged turtles.
-Dr. Tomomi Saito, Professor at Kochi University, will accompany the turtles during their trip on the ship to ensure their health and safety and conduct the release at the predetermined location.
+Masanori Mori, Sea Turtle Curator (PNPA) and Noah Yamaguchi, Kochi University student, will accompany the turtles during their trip on the ship to ensure their health and safety and conduct the release at the predetermined location.